MurrayPHN/phn-exchange-docs/docs/practices/gpdata.md

 This automated process saves a practice significant time in producing reports and can also be used as evidence of data monitoring and quality improvement activities for accreditation.

+### Benchmarking

+A unique feature of the GP Data Report is its ability to benchmark shared data.
+Each practice views their own data and averages calculated from all data sharing practices.
+This enables the practice to assess their performance against their peers.

+Of course, all practice specific data is only viewable by the practice sharing its data.
+Please review the PIP QI measures video linked in the above section to review the benchmarking line.
+PHN Exchange is developing benchmarking across data extraction software.

 ## Example 1

 The chart below displays one of the  PIP QI measures for a practice.